heinzwittenbrink/slides-intro2dita/intro2dita.md

 ---

 > People are situated in a world more real to them than a series of steps, a world that provides rich context and convention for everything they do.
 People are always already trying things out, thinking things through, trying to relate what they already know to what is going on, recovering from errors.
 In a word, they are too busy learning to make much use of the instructions.
-This is the paradox of sense-making.
 (J.M.Carrol)

 <p class="rights">[What is Minimalism? | Every Page is Page One](https://everypageispageone.com/2013/07/02/what-is-minimalism/ "What is Minimalism? | Every Page is Page One")</p>